 - Repeat 3 – 5 times with the left heel and hold for 20- 30 seconds each time.

-Quick Tip – Keep your lower back straight so that the stretch can be focused on the Hamstring muscles (a group of three muscles back in your thigh the run from pelvis up to your knee)
+Quick Tip – Keep your lower back straight so that the stretch can be focused on the Hamstring muscles (a group of three muscles back in your thigh that run from the pelvis up to your knee)

 Benefits of Seated Hamstring Stretch: